mycousiinvinny/zecnode/README.md

 ## What is this?

 A GUI installer and dashboard for running a Zcash full node.
-I built it because setting up a node manually is tedious - you have to install Docker, format drives, edit config files, etc. This handles all of that.
+I built it because setting up a node manually is tedious - you have to install Docker, format drives, edit config files, etc. Even more tedious if you don't use Docker.
+This handles all of that.

 ## Why a Raspberry Pi?